gagebenne/pydexcom/README.md

 A simple Python API to interact with Dexcom Share service.
 Used to get *real-time* Dexcom CGM sensor data.

-# Quickstart
+# Quick-start
-1. Download the [Dexcom G6 / G5 / G4](https://www.dexcom.com/apps) mobile app and [enable the Share service](https://provider.dexcom.com/education-research/cgm-education-use/videos/setting-dexcom-share-and-follow).
+1. Download the [Dexcom G7 / G6 / G5 / G4](https://www.dexcom.com/apps) mobile app and [enable the Share service](https://provider.dexcom.com/education-research/cgm-education-use/videos/setting-dexcom-share-and-follow).

 The Dexcom Share service requires setup of at least one follower to enable the share service, but `pydexcom` will use your credentials, not the follower's

+> [!
+CAUTION]
+> With the release of the Dexcom G7, users are now able to authenticate with a mobile phone or email address. `pydexcom` currently does not support this, only legacy username-based authentication.
+>
+> While this is [being resolved](https://github.com/gagebenne/pydexcom/issues/55), please authenticate using your account ID.
+You can find your account ID by logging in to [uam1.dexcom.com](https://uam1.dexcom.com) for US users or [uam2.dexcom.com](https://uam2.dexcom.com) for users outside of the US.
+After logging in, note the UUID in the URL -- this is your account ID.

 2. Install the `pydexcom` package.